Kafka / Message Broker

 security:

-# A: For mTLS via environment variables:
+# For mTLS via environment variables (in-memory PKCS#12):

-ca_file_base64: "QkFTRTY0X0NBX0NFUlQ=" # use actual base64-encoded CA cert
+ca_file_base64: "QkFTRTY0X0NBX0NFUlQ=" # base64-encoded CA cert

-pkcs12_base64: "QkFTRTY0X1BLQ1MxMl9CTE9C" # use actual base64-encoded PKCS#12 blob
+pkcs12_base64: "QkFTRTY0X1BLQ1MxMl9CTE9C" # base64-encoded PKCS#12 blob

 # ca_file_path: "/path/to/ca.pem"